joshiemoore/snakehdl/README.md

 ```

 We can build composite logical structures like adders, multiplexers,
 and even full ALUs starting from these fundamental BOps.
-Bit widths throughout
+Output bit widths
-the tree are automatically inferred from input widths at compile time.
+are automatically inferred based on the tree structure at compile time.

 snakeHDL abstracts hardware-specific concerns away into the compiler backends,
 leaving you to focus on implementing the pure logic of your circuit.